introduction-to-react/introduction-to-react/docs/cond_rendering_iterating.md

 }
 ```

-The `p` tag is only rendered when the expression on the left side of the `&&` evalutes to true,
+The `p` tag is only rendered when the expression on the left side of the `&&` evaluates to true,
 so when `showElement` is true.

 ## Iterating